iamanigeeit/DDW2023/docs/04-oop/oop.md

     name = property(get_name, set_name)
 ```

 In this case, we created a `name` property that encapsulates the `_name` attribute.
 To set the data `_name`, one has to use the `set_name()` function.
 Similarly, to get the data from `_name`, one has to use the `get_name()` function.
-This may seems pointless, but the getter and setter may contain some logic to it.
-For example, let's say that we want to make sure only string data to be passed to `_name`, we can write the following code.
+This may seem pointless, but the getter and setter may contain some logic to it.
+For example, let's say that we want to make sure only string data is passed to `_name`, we can write:

 ```python
     # setter method